ingo/ingo.github.io/_recipes/roasted_brussels_sprouts_with_garlic.md

 ---
 author: Mark Bittman
 category: Sides
-description: This simple preparation results in sweet caramelized brussels sprouts that will make a believer out of anyone.
-Perfect as a Thanksgiving side dish.
+description: Roasted brussels sprouts caramelized in olive oil with plenty of garlic until deeply browned and crispy on the edges.
+This simple preparation turns brussels sprouts into something irresistible, with their natural sweetness intensified.
+They may win over even the most ardent brussels sprouts skeptic.
 image: roasted_brussels_sprouts_with_garlic.jpg
 image_attribution: Andrew Scrivani
 image_source: The New York Times